 Analysts rarely take seriously the emerging companies that are pioneering a new wave. ...
 They fail to give proper credence to up and coming companies that represent a disruptive market leapfrog. ...
 Because the status quo is easier, they often miss the boat when a new force emerges.

 I'm sure at least a few of us could share a similar story of woe.
-Perhaps you discounted the surging popularity of video games and wrote off the likes of GameStop
+Perhaps you discounted the surging popularity of energy drinks a few years back and wrote off the likes of Hansen Natural

 Another case of expensive oversight